TRIQS/triqs/doc/index.rst

 Welcome
 =======

-.. sidebar:: TRIQS 1.4-dev
+.. sidebar:: TRIQS 1.4

-   This is the homepage of the TRIQS release 1.4 (in development).
+   This is the homepage of the TRIQS release 1.4.
    For the changes in 1.4, Cf :ref:`changelog page <changelog>`